mourtadg7/mourtadg7/README.md

 ## About Me

-:books: B.Sc.
+- :books: B.Sc.
 Honours Mathematics and Statistics with extensive background in Psychology & Neuroscience
-:woman_technologist: Senior TA in _Introductions and Foundations of Psychology, Neuroscience & Behaviour_
+- :woman_technologist: Senior TA in _Introductions and Foundations of Psychology, Neuroscience & Behaviour_
-:telescope: Actively seeking
+- :telescope: Actively seeking analyst/consultant positions

 ## Languages & Tools